shreyasp-07/Authentication-System/README.md

 - Update the frontend API URL: In the React frontend (frontend/src/api/api.js), replace `http://localhost:8000/api/` with the URL of your Django backend API.

-## Contributing

-If you would like to contribute to this project, please follow the guidelines specified in the CONTRIBUTING.md file.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements

 This Authentication System is built using the following libraries and technologies: